Mir Sarwar | Actor| Bollywood

 You come from a business family background, what led you away from the profession your family is in?

-As far as my family is concerned, they were always supportive towards my choice of career.
+As far as my family is concerned, they were always supportive of my choice of career.
 However, they also had to face many questions from society regarding my career.
 Mostly there were two questions.
 First, ‘what does your son do?’
-Answer used to be modeling, theatre and acting.
+The answer used to be modeling, theatre, and acting.
 This was followed by the second question ‘What work does he do?’
 (Kaam kya karta hai?)

 I must say it is not easy to choose an unconventional career.
 But thankfully, things have changed now and people are now fine to a large extent.

 While starting one’s career, the first paid assignment matters and is remembered.
 What was yours?

 My first paid assignment was a shoot for a yoga website.
 They were looking for a model with a good physique and a flexible body.
 Thanks to my martial arts training, I had both and was shortlisted.